onsi/ginkgo/docs/index.md

 `DeferCleanup` has a few more tricks up its sleeve.

 As shown above `DeferCleanup` can be passed a function that takes no arguments and returns no value.
-You can also pass a function that returns a single value.  `DeferCleanup` interprets this value as an error and fails the spec if the error is non-nil - a common go pattern.
+You can also pass a function that returns values.  `DeferCleanup` ignores all these return value except for the last.
+If the last return value is a non-nil error - a common go pattern - `DeferCleanup` will fail the spec.
 This allows us to rewrite our example as:

 ```go
 Describe("Reporting book weight", func() {